 ‘all damages, liabilities, demands, costs, expenses, claims, actions and proceedings (including all consequential, direct, indirect, special or incidental loss or punitive damages or loss, legal and other professional fees, cost and expenses, fines, penalties, interest and loss of profit or any other form of economic loss (including loss of reputation))’

-When we act for the party giving the indemnity, the scope of losses will be limited as much as possible and only to direct losses.
+When our contract solicitors act for the party giving the indemnity, the scope of losses will be limited as much as possible and only to direct losses.

-Following the case of Total Transport Corp v Arcadia Petroleum Ltd in 1997, we would usually add wording that says losses are recoverable under the indemnity whether they were foreseeable or not.
+Following the case of Total Transport Corp v Arcadia Petroleum Ltd in 1997, we would usually add wording into the indemnity clause that specifies that losses are recoverable under the indemnity whether they were foreseeable or not.

-An indemnity clause transfers liability and may, in certain circumstances, be treated as a term excluding or limiting liability and may therefore fall under the remit of the Unfair Contract Terms Act 1977 (UCTA 1977).
+An indemnity clause transfers liability and may, in certain circumstances, be treated as a term excluding or limiting liability; this means that it may fall under the remit of the Unfair Contract Terms Act 1977 (UCTA 1977).

-Britton and Time can check whether the contract contains an insurance clause and whether the type and amount of insurance is enough to meet any liability which are likely under the indemnity clause and we always request copies of the insurance documentation.
+Britton and Time Solicitors can check whether the contract contains an insurance clause and whether the type and amount of insurance is enough to meet any liability which is likely under the indemnity clause.
+We always request copies of the insurance documentation.